-- A regionally adaptive, yet national-scale platform for grass-based biorefining using feedstocks with improved yield and resource-use efficiency.
+- Provide a regionally adaptive, yet nationalscale, platform for grass-based biorefining based on high-yielding feedstocks with improved environmental resilience.

-- A broad set of platform microorganisms, as well as automated tools to engineer them, to develop value-added products from plant-produced feedstocks or substrates.
+- Provide a broad set of platform microorganisms, and automated tools to engineer them, to produce value-added products from plant-produced feedstocks or substrates.

-Another of CABBI’s fundamental objectives is to ensure translation and commercial deployment of its research results—whether in the form of new plant breeds; new biofuels and other biobased chemicals, lubricants, and adhesives; newly tested processes and applications; or new understanding about economic or ecological impacts.
+Another of CABBI’s fundamental objectives is to ensure translation and commercial deployment of its research results—whether in the form of new plant cultivars; new biofuels and other biobased chemicals, lubricants, pigments, and adhesives; newly tested processes and applications; or new understanding of economic or ecological impacts.

 Research Focus Areas

-CABBI’s research is organized into three focus areas: feedstock production, conversion, and sustainability.
+CABBI’s research is organized into three focus areas: Sustainability, Feedstock Production, and Conversion.